 Prerequisites: A C grade or higher in Year 10 Mathematics is recommended.
+Suggested Home Study: At least 3 hours per week.

 This unit is recommended for students heading for TAFE tertiary studies.

 Mathematics Essential is a General course which focuses on using mathematics effectively, efficiently and critically to make informed decisions.
 It provides students with the mathematical knowledge, skills and understanding to solve problems in real contexts for a range of workplace, personal, further learning and community settings.
 This course provides the opportunity for students to prepare for post-school options of employment and further training.